Noncommutative homological mirror functor: Introduction

 The idea of applying Yoneda functor to the study of Fukaya category was introduced in \cite[Section 1]{Kho-Sei} by Khovanov-Seidel.
 They asserted that from Fukaya's construction in the exact case, there is an $A_\infty$-algebra $\cA$ associated to a fixed collection of Lagrangians $\bL := \{L_1,\ldots,L_N\}$, and there exists a functor $D^b \Fuk(X) \to D(\cA)$.

-But our family version of construction is somewhat different from the usual Yoneda functor in the following sense.
-Yoneda functor sends finite dimensional hom spaces to finite dimensional ones.
-But our family version behave differently in that even though we may use compact Lagrangians $\bL$ to define our functor, it can send infinite dimensional hom spaces (between non-compact Lagrangians) into infinite dimensional ones.
+But our family version of construction is somewhat different from these approaches.
+The non-commutative algebras in this paper are obtained from Maurer-Cartan solutions rather than the whole Hom space $\textrm{Hom}(\bL,\bL)$.
+Also, even though we use compact Lagrangians $\bL$ to define our functor in our examples, it can still be used to transform non-compact Lagrangians, which send their infinite dimensional hom spaces (between non-compact Lagrangians) into infinite dimensional hom's between matrix factorizations.
 For example, this happens in the case of punctured Riemann surfaces, where we use compact Lagrangians to send wrapped Fukaya category to a matrix factorization category and this gives an embedding in good cases.
 Also we work out the construction of the mirror and functor in detail for possibly curved and non-exact situations.
 It is important for us to consider weakly unobstructed odd-degree deformations in order to obtain the mirrors.
 Moreover the class of geometries that we are interested in are generally non-Calabi-Yau.
 Thus we need to consider curved $\Z_2$-graded Fukaya categories and categories of matrix factorizations in the mirror.

 In this paper, we extend our study in \cite{CHL13} to noncommutative deformation directions.
 Such a generalization is essential and natural from the viewpoint of Lagrangian Floer theory as explained below.